 8. Being too pushy and not letting your user a way out

 While it is important to boost customer engagement, some bots will try too hard, they will send unsolicited messages, they will be too pushy and ask for customer information when it is not necessary.
 This is really irritating and will push your customers aways.

 -> Give the option to stop the conversation or restart

 Instead, let the conversation flow naturally, ask customers for their private information only when necessary, and always let the user a way out or let them restart the conversation whenever they want to.

-It’s quite impossible to fully avoid errors on your chatbot, however, you can reduce the number of errors with proper planning and testing.
+Even thought it is quite impossible to fully avoid errors on your chatbot, you can reduce the number of chatbot mistakes with proper planning and testing.
 Choose your chatbot platform carefully, some builders have integrated tools like an Analytics Dashboard to help you track your bot performance.

 Don’t be afraid to ask for your customers' opinion about your chatbot.
 These feedbacks are crucial to improve your chatbot and it shows that you are a proactive, pro-user business, and your audience will trust you.